The Pulse of K-Entertainment

 When does The Rose release Blue Moon?

-What did Woosung say about The Rose taking a break?
+Why is The Rose taking a temporary break?

 When does The Rose’s ROSETOPIA tour start?

-The Rose's ROSETOPIA tour is scheduled to begin on June 5, 2026, according to Soompi's April 12 report.
-Soompi also said the group plans to release the single Blue Moon on April 13 and follow with the album ROSE.
-That makes the tour the final major step in this era before the band's temporary break begins.
+The Rose’s ROSETOPIA tour is scheduled to begin on June 5, 2026, according to the band’s April 12 statement and official rollout materials.
+The same announcement confirmed that Blue Moon would arrive on April 13 before the album ROSE.
+That places the tour as the final major live step in this chapter before the temporary break begins.

 Share This Article